Doctor of Occupational Therapy Degree

 OTD Degree Career Outlook

-Occupational therapy is a fast-growing field in the area of rehabilitation medicine.
-According to the Bureau of Labor Statistics, the employment of occupational therapists will increase 12% through 2032, much faster than the average employment growth rate in the United States.
-In addition, occupational therapists can make a competitive salary of $96,370 per year.
+Occupational therapy is a fast-growing field in rehabilitation medicine.
+According to the Bureau of Labor Statistics, the employment of occupational therapists will increase by 14% through 2034, much faster than the average U.S. employment growth rate.
+In addition, occupational therapists can make a competitive salary of $98,340 per year.

 • Schools